US Release Date: 10-31-1945

 The lighter ending is more in line with the often comic tone of the movie.
 Although the plot remains a tense one, filled with moments of great suspense, it also successfully works in a few genuinely funny scenes.
 The butler, Mr. Rogers has a very amusing drunk scene, but perhaps the funniest scene is when each of the guests begins to suspect the other and spy on each other in one memorable daisy chain moment.

 This is probably Agatha Christie's most popular novel and the one that has been adapted for other media more times than any of her work.
-There have been several movie adaptations, under this or the book's title, "Ten Little Indians" (it was originally titled "Ten Little Niggers", but was changed for obvious reasons), a stage play, several television versions, a radio adaptation and even a computer game.
+There have been several movie adaptations, under this or the book's title, "Ten Little Indians", a stage play, several television versions, a radio adaptation and even a computer game.
 It has also been spoofed in various media, perhaps most famously in Neil Simon's Murder By Death.

 The plot is not without its flaws.
 The killer's plans depend upon some coincidences and things that they couldn't have predicted with 100% reliability.
 If all of the houseguests had agreed to remain in one room together for the weekend and never allow more than one person to leave the room at a time, then everyone could have survived.
 Instead, everyone simply wanders around the island, remaining relatively calm despite the fact that people are dropping like flies around them.
 You just have to accept that these people behave in ways that aren't entirely logical.